Assets in scope

 Account and app compromise

 An actor attempts to misuse Enigm App account state, session state, secure messaging, secure calls, or multi-device enrollment.
-Expected controls include secure identity layer enforcement, scoped authorization, key-management controls, multi-device lifecycle controls, and audit records.Device lifecycle abuse
+Expected controls include secure identity layer enforcement, scoped authorization, key-management controls, multi-device lifecycle controls, and audit records.Application runtime tampering

 An actor attempts to bypass Enigm OS network policy, privacy mode, launcher constraints, setup requirements, Trust Security Center posture checks, or device-management state.
 Expected controls include device-level policy enforcement, Trust Security Center visibility, fail-closed behavior, and auditable state transitions.OTA integrity failure

 An update package, policy bundle, configuration bundle, release metadata, or device-facing artifact is modified, misclassified, or accepted without valid verification.
-Expected controls include OTA Architecture release controls, hardware-backed signing where applicable, client verification, Remote Attestation where applicable, release traceability, and rejection of failed verification.Network-policy misuse
+Expected controls include OTA Architecture release controls, Hardware-Backed Signing for security-sensitive release materials, client verification, Remote Attestation as an OTA Eligibility signal, release traceability, and rejection of failed verification.Network-policy misuse

-An actor attempts to misuse VPN Network, Proxy Network, or Tor Gateway policy, routing eligibility, or blocking outcomes.
-Expected controls include policy evaluation, authorization, audit records, separation from protected content logging, and controlled configuration review.Intelligence manipulation
+An actor attempts to misuse Enigm Proxy, VPN Service, Enigm eSIM connectivity policy, or public website onion access boundaries, routing eligibility, access eligibility, or blocking outcomes.
+Expected controls include policy evaluation, authorization, audit records, separation from protected content logging, and controlled configuration review.Enigm Key misuse

 A signal, risk category, Enyra output, or evaluated intelligence record is altered, injected, suppressed, or misclassified in a way that affects detection, risk review, or blocking architecture.
 Expected controls include classified handling, source authorization, normalization, audit records, and review workflows.Enigm Command abuse

-An actor attempts to misuse privileged administrative workflows, change policy, alter device-management state, view restricted audit data, or alter rollout state outside approved scope.
+An actor attempts to misuse privileged workflows, delete account or platform data outside authorized scope, close or preserve sessions improperly, remove or retain devices improperly, change policy, alter device-management state, view restricted audit data, or alter rollout state outside approved scope.
 Expected controls include strong administrative identity, explicit authorization, role separation, approval workflows, and auditability.Loss of audit visibility

 Threat modeling should evaluate transitions between:- User and Enigm App